W4RH4WK/cpp-init/opinions.md

 With `std::cout` this mistake cannot happen; the compiler enforces that every type you feed into `std::cout` is printable, otherwise you get an error **at compile-time**.

 Similar problems arise when using `malloc` / `free` over smart pointers.
-Yes, smart pointers are not a silver bullet; you can still break your program with them.
+Yes, smart pointers are not a silver bullet; they can still result in leaks and can degrade performance in certain situations, like releasing a chain of smart pointers.
-But it's typically harder to do so for the average C++ programmer, compared to doing manual memory management.
+However, the average C++ programmer causes more issues doing manual memory management; so you are likely better off using smart pointers.
-Rust adopting the concept of RAII is a good indicator that it's worth wrapping your head around.

 So, when you decide for or against using certain language features, don't blindly accept someone else's recommendation.
 Base your decision on a clear understanding of the benefits and drawbacks.